Maddca/DC_To_DC_Converter/README.md

 ## Design Specifications
 1. Takes a 12-15V input and outputs a 5V
 2. Is able to charge both Android Devices as well as Iphones
-3. Able to handle any 12-15V that might be used.
+3. Able to handle any 12-15V source that might be used.
 (Up to 3A)
 4. Power efficiency of atleast 80%
-5. Small Board Size (less than10cm x 10cm)
+5. Small Board Size (less than 10cm x 10cm)
 6. Costs less than $25

 ## Schematic